Magnesium is perhaps one of the most necessary minerals for healing and recovery. Here’s a short list of its benefits; it can:

-This mineral is directly responsible for over 300 biochemical bodily reactions, many of which have gone awry in individuals with autism, attention issues, Sensory Processing Disorder and other developmental delays and just about any chronic illness.
+Magnesium is directly responsible for over 300 biochemical bodily reactions, many of which have gone awry in children with autism, attention issues, Sensory Processing Disorder, other developmental delays and just about any chronic illness.

 Signs of Deficiency